Eelaf-Adam/alu_regex-data-extraction-Eelaf-Adam-/README.md

-# Eelaf Adam - Regex Data Extraction Tool 🔍
+# 👋🏽 Welcome to Regex Data Extraction Tool 🔍

 This tool will validate various data types using Regular Expressions (regex).
 It supports validating email addresses, URLs, phone numbers, currency amounts, and time.
 These tools does not only test the data against the regex provided it also allows the user to enter their own input for validation allowing in an interactive menu based.